 Disaster Relief Workers

 When disaster strikes, most people take cover.
-However, relief workers are often the first on the scene.
+Relief workers are often the first on the scene.
 Whatever emergency an area experiences, people who work in disaster relief are often on the front lines alongside first responders, helping to contain and remedy damage done to property.

-Job duties might include digging ditches, installing power lines, and cleaning up dangerous areas.
-This work is essential, but often, relief workers find that they’re not paid properly for the grueling work they undertake.
-We want to correct that.
+Job duties might include digging ditches, installing power lines, maintenance work, and cleaning up dangerous areas.
+Because there is often a state of emergency, relief workers often work 12 hours a day or more, 7 days a week.
+This work is essential, but often, relief workers find that they’re not paid properly for the grueling hours they are required to work.
+We fight to correct that.

 How Disaster Relief Workers Help